 The aspects of cancer that keep me awake at night, however, I could list on one page.
 They all boil down to three main questions: am I going to get cancer again, if so when, and will any of my loved ones have to go through this too?

-Ovarian cancer was not something I had ever pondered before my diagnosis at the age of 21 years old.
+Ovarian cancer was not something I had ever pondered before my diagnosis.
 So when my stomach started to bloat past the waist of my jeans and I could no longer breathe while lying on my back, I just assumed it was gallbladder troubles.
 All the signs were there, along with a stabbing pain that radiated from my right side down to my pelvis.

 Even the constant need to urinate was explained away by a reoccurring kidney infection.
 Nothing stirred up thoughts of cancer in my mind until I found myself in so much pain I could no longer turn onto my stomach.
 One quick Google search led me to a checklist of ovarian cancer symptoms.
 I matched them all.